-“All year, we’ve preached throw strikes and defense, throw strikes and defense, and today they paid off for us,” Gerstell coach Cap Poklemba said.
-“I told our freshman that, at sometime during the playoffs, they would have to grow up and stop being freshmen.
+“All year, we’ve preached throw strikes and defense, throw strikes and defense, and today they paid off for us,” said Gerstell coach Cap Poklemba.
+“I told our freshmen that, at sometime during the playoffs, they would have to grow up and stop being freshmen.
 Today they did, and Torrence in particular did.”

-After leading 1-0 on a run they scratched out in the first, the wheels seemingly began to come off the cart for the Falcons in the top of the fifth inning.
-After a Vaeth strikeout opened the inning, the Lakers got singles from Harry Genth and Jackson Fishel.
+After leading 1-0 on a run they scratched out in the first, the Falcons stumbled in the top of the fith.
+After a strikeout by starter Graham Vaeth opened the inning, the Lakers got singles from Harry Genth, Jackson Fishel.
 The next batter, Josh Butler, singled up the middle, which allowed both Genth and Fishel to score to give Boys’ Latin a 2-1 lead, and chased Vaeth from the mound.

-“We are very resilient,” Poklemba said.
-“I knew we had a few more runs in us.”
+“We are very resilient,” said Poklemba.
+“I knew we had another run in us.”

 They sure did.

 Vaeth and Reece Early singled to begin the inning, and a walk to Chris Hagan loaded the bases.
-Lakers starter Sam Grace looked like he may get out of the inning when he struck out Satti and Tyler Stuck.However, the bats really came alive for Gerstell at that point.
+Lakers starter Sam Grace looked like he may get out of the inning when he struck out Satti and Tyler Stuck, but then the bats really came alive for Gerstell (17-7).

-“I had talked to Reece before the game, and he told me he still had an inning in him,” Poklemba said.
+“I had talked to Reece before the game, and he told me he still had an inning in him,” said Poklemba.
 “I knew that if there was anyone I wanted to have in that situation for us, it was Reece.”